KadamShweta04/SAT/server/docs/index.rst

 EDGES_SAME_PAGES
 ~~~~~~~~~~~~~~~~

 This constraint will force the given edges :math:`e_1,\cdots,e_n` to the same page.
 Because there is no general way to formulate this constraint in CNF for an arbitrary number of pages it is only implemented up to four pages.
-The general formulation is as follows
+The general formulation can be seen bellow.

 .. math::
    \bigvee_{p \in P} (\phi_p(e_{i-1}) \wedge \phi_p(e_i)) \quad \forall i \in [2,n]